Tech Support Guide

 Take out all the filters

-Add 2 tablespoons of bleach into the sediment housing.
+Add a few drops of bleach into the sediment housing.
+(First Vertical Housing)

 Replace all housings with no filters in them.